Xuerian/BetterLua-Firefall/readme.md

 Installation
 ----
+* Install BetterLua (Provides theme and extra standard language files)

-Clone or download and extract this folder into your Data/Packages directory
+* Clone or download and extract this folder into your Data/Packages directory

 Usage
 ----

-Either select Lua (Better-Firefall) per-file, or set up [ApplySyntax](https://github.com/facelessuser/ApplySyntax)
+Either select __Lua (Better-Firefall)__ per-file, or set up [ApplySyntax](https://github.com/facelessuser/ApplySyntax)

 ApplySyntax
 ----
 Follow [ApplySyntax](https://github.com/facelessuser/ApplySyntax) installation and usage.

 This snippet should work for your user settings: